Blog

 Pensioner Visa: The Details

 Who qualifies: Anyone receiving at least $1,446/month from a qualifying pension source.
 There is no minimum age requirement - this is a common misconception.
 You do not need to be 65 or retired in the traditional sense.
 You need qualifying income.
+For the full document list, see our Ecuador Retirement Visa guide.

 Qualifying income sources include: